patriciamcphee/portfolio/docs/resume.md

 100% Remote <br />
 October 2021 - present

 Work collaboratively with the product core engineering team to develop user guides and a scenario-based deployment guide.
-Write and edit UX microcopy and UI strings.
+Write and edit in platform UX microcopy (tool tips, error and warning messages, and welcome instructions).
 Conduct content audits of existing content to identify areas for improvement.

 **Microsoft/Kforce**<br />